List of Making Fiends characters: Buttons 2

-Scissors Fiend is a fiend Vendetta made to attack Charlotte that looks like a bird.
-It can cut things with its scissor-like beak.
-Charlotte believes it to be a puppy and made it into a good friend and pet, renaming it Buttons 2.
-It now enjoys cutting up construction paper.
-It sleeps in a drawer with many paper shreds in Charlotte's room.
-It is the best fiend and somehow Charlotte had turned it good the first episode she had met it.
+Scissor Fiend is a fiend Vendetta made to attack Charlotte that looks like a bird.
+He can cut things with his scissor-like beak.
+Charlotte thinks he is a puppy and made him a good friend and pet, him Buttons 2.
+He now enjoys cutting up construction paper.
+He sleeps in a drawer with many paper shreds in Charlotte's room.